zalando-incubator/kubernetes-on-aws/docs/user-guide/tls-termination.rst

 Note that although you specify the full dns name here you must pick a name that is inside the zone of the cluster, e.g. in this case ``*.hackweek.zalan.do``.
+Also keep in mind that when doing this you can clash with other user's service names.

 Make sure it works: